The legacy building a welcoming and respectful experience at the University of Iowa

 Sign up for the latest news, programs, and resources from the Division of Diversity, Equity, and Inclusion.

-Key moments in UI's DEI Legacy
+Key moments in UI's Legacy to build cultural competency

 • Historical Photo of Campus